 On his website, Sanders lays out a detailed plan to pay for Medicare for All.
 His proposals include:

 - Payroll Tax for Employers.
 Employers would pay a 7.5% payroll tax to cover part of the cost of their employees’ health care.
-Sanders estimates this would cost $3,750 per employee per year.
-That would actually be a savings for most businesses, which currently pay an average of $9,000 toward each employee’s health care costs.
-(Estimated revenues over 10 years: $3.9 trillion)
+To protect small businesses, this tax would only apply to payroll costs over $1 million.
+Sanders estimates this would cost $4,500 per employee per year.
+That would actually be a savings for most businesses, which currently pay an average of more than $14,500 toward each employee’s health care costs.
+(Estimated revenues over 10 years: $5.2 trillion)

 - Premiums From Households.
-Individuals would also pay 4% of their income as a health insurance premium.
-Sanders estimates this would come to $844 per year for the average family of four – significantly less than the $5,277 the average family currently pays for health insurance.
-(Estimated revenues over 10 years: $3.5 trillion)
+Individuals would also pay a 4% payroll tax on all income over $29,000 as a health insurance premium.
+Sanders estimates this would come to $1,240 per year for the average family of four.
+That’s significantly less than the $6,015 the average family currently pays for health insurance.
+(Estimated revenues over 10 years: $4 trillion)

 - Eliminating Health Care Tax Breaks.
 Under current law, individuals pay no income tax on the money their employers contribute toward their health insurance costs.
 Taking the cost of health insurance out of employers’ hands would eliminate this and other tax breaks related to health care.
 (Estimated revenues over 10 years: $4.2 trillion)

 - Raising the Estate Tax.
-Right now, the 40% federal estate tax applies only to estates worth $5.45 million or more.
-Sanders would tax all estates over $3.5 million at 45% and increase rates still more for the biggest estates.
-(Estimated revenues over 10 years: $249 billion)
+Right now, the 40% federal estate tax applies only to estates worth $11.7 million or more.
+Sanders would tax all estates over $3.5 million, with higher rates for the biggest estates.
+(Estimated revenues over 10 years: $336 billion)

-All told, Sanders’ proposals would raise about $16 trillion over 10 years.
+All told, Sanders claims his proposals would raise about $16.5 trillion over 10 years.
 That would cover the cost of the program if Friedman’s calculations are accurate, but it wouldn’t come close to meeting the cost based on any of the other economists’ figures.
 Thorpe calculated that based on his cost estimate, paying for the program would require raising the payroll tax to 14.3% and the income-related premium to 5.7%.

 Effects of Medicare for All